-I spent two months travelling around New Zealand’s South and North Islands.
+I spent two months travelling around New Zealand’s north and south island.
 Someone told me before I arrived that every corner you turn in New Zealand you say ‘WOW’ and it was so true!
-I landed in Auckland at the beginning of February and even though it was going into Autumn, I managed to have spectacular weather in my time visiting this beautiful country.
+I landed in Auckland at the beginning of February and even though it was going into Autumn, I was lucky enough to have spectacular weather in my time visiting this beautiful country.

 I am lucky enough to have friends and family on the North Island, so I stayed with them when I first arrived, which was so lovely and made me feel at home immediately.
 Although I was suffering a little bit from culture shock after spending 5 months in Southeast Asia, it was made easier by seeing some friends and familiar faces.